Medical certificate?

 Finding a doctor

 FAA medical examinations are performed by Aviation Medical Examiners (AMEs).
-AMEs are doctors who have been approved by the FAA.
-An appointment is necessary.
-The current rate is around $85 (Aug 2015).
-A reasonably local option is John T Phillipp (Glendora); his hours for examinations are very flexible.
-I used Dr. Phillipp for my most recent medical.
+A local option is John T Phillipp (Glendora); his hours for examinations are very flexible.
+I used Dr. Phillipp for my last 4 medicals (as of 2023).
 Several pilots I know have had very good luck with him for difficult medical cases and he has been very willing to discuss any possible issues over the phone prior to your application or appointment.
-Dr Riffenburgh in Pasadena has retired.
+The FAA does have a search tool for finding AMES; a word of caution though – I’ve had students have bad experiences with some AMEs, so I would recommend getting some recommendations from local pilots/instructors rather than choosing one randomly from the list.
+AMEs set their own rates and schedules.
+I paid $75 for my medical in 2021 and was able to schedule a few days ahead.

 What is involved?

 If all goes well, the doctor (or his assistant) will prepare your medical certificate.
-You’ll generally be done in much less than an hour.
+You’ll generally be done in much less than an hour if you properly prepared.

 Dr. Riffenburgh’s Airman Exams are $90 and available Tuesdays & Thursdays.